 In Japan, depending on season, we add different kinds of vegetable, meat, and mushrooms so you enjoy the food each season offers and get extra nutrition instead of just plain white rice.
-People are always creative in regards to the ingredients they put in.
+People are always creative in regard to the ingredients they put in.

 Today I added leftover fish cake called Chikuwa and Gobo root.
 I also added miso this time because both ingredients go really well with miso flavor.
 If you are tired of just plain rice, I hope you will add this recipe to your repertoire.

 - Peel the gobo root and cut in half lengthwise and thinly slice diagonally.

 - In a medium bowl, soak gobo in water for 15 minutes to prevent it from changing color.
 Change the water a few times and drain well.